Has this ever happened to you: you prepare yourself for a hot shower only to find there’s no hot water running.

 Let’s cut to the chase for these symptoms.

-Here are four common causes behind hot water not coming out of faucet but cold is.
+Here are four common causes behind hot water not coming out of the faucet but cold is.

 Water Heater Valve is Off